Lawrence

 Artist Statement

-My recent work focuses on the images and infrastructure of tall buildings, treating these structures as entities that embody the institutions they’re designed to contain.
-I manipulate the images of these buildings - bending, twisting, elongating them - to parallel the distortions and shifting narratives that institutions use to construct their identities.
+My recent object-based work focuses on the images and infrastructure of tall buildings, treating these structures as embodiments of the institutions they’re designed to contain.
+I manipulate the images of these buildings - bending, twisting, elongating them - to parallel the narrative contortions that institutions employ to construct and refine their identities.

-My video and media work examines minute relationships between people and interiors, and the social and ideological systems they produce together.
-I like drawing attention to ‘boring’ subjects - mundane rituals and repetitive gestures, workplace layouts, formulaic furniture - and amplifing their absurdity to explore how large an impact these small and often invisible things can have on everyday experiences.
+My current video and media work examines minute relationships between people and interior spaces, both real and virtual.
+I'm drawn to and often focus on ‘boring’ subjects like mundane rituals, repetitive gestures, workplace layouts, formulaic furniture, and amplifing their absurdity to explore how large an impact these small and often invisible things can have on everyday experiences.

 Bio